Tuesday, March 9, 2021

 Spring Feast #3 Originally Celebrated on the 18th of Abib:

-Three days later, on the 18th of Abib, (First-Fruits), we remember that Israel CROSSED OVER from DEATH TO LIFE, as they walked across the Yam Cuwph (Sea of Reeds) aka The Red Sea.
+Three days later, on the 18th of Abib, (First-Fruits), we remember that Yisrael CROSSED OVER from DEATH TO LIFE, as they walked across the Yam Suph (Sea of Reeds) aka The Red Sea.

 They first DESCENDED into the depths of the sea, and then they ASCENDED as they reached the other side to victory and life.